HandsOnDataViz/book/docs/HandsOnDataViz.md

     supports multi-tabbed sheets, formulas, styling, etc.
--   `.gsheet` means Google Sheets, which also supports multi-tabbed sheets, formulas, styling, etc., but you don’t normally see these on your personal computer because they are primarily designed to exist online.
+-   `.gsheet` means Google Sheets, which also supports multi-tabbed sheets, formulas, styling, etc., but you don’t normally see these on your computer because they are primarily designed to exist online.

 <img src="images/02-spreadsheet/data-formats.png" alt="Three data formats commonly seen on your computer---csv, ods, and xlsx---when displayed properly in the Mac Finder." width="350" />
 <p class="caption">